hms-networks/flexy-thingworx-connector/README.md

 Additional documentation for the Flexy Java application is available in the Ewon Thingworx Connector Reference Guide, available for each release at [https://github.com/hms-networks/flexy-thingworx-connector/releases](https://github.com/hms-networks/flexy-thingworx-connector/releases).

 ### Installation
 Using FTP, transfer the Flexy Java application \(.jar\) and jvmrun files to the /usr/ directory of the Ewon.
 Then, reboot the Ewon.
+On application startup, a configuration file will automatically be created with default values.

 Those files are located in the /built-flexy-java-app/ directory of the release zip, found at [https://github.com/hms-networks/flexy-thingworx-connector/releases/latest](https://github.com/hms-networks/flexy-thingworx-connector/releases/latest).
 When building from source code, the jvmrun file is located in /scripts/, and the Flexy Java application \(.jar\) is located in /build/.